redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 #### Usage

-The `redstone-flash-storage` tool can be installed from the NPM regstry:
+The `redstone-flash-storage` tool can be installed from the NPM registry:

 ```bash
 # using npm